LiquidwarpMC/fabric-modding-tips/README.md

 # Fabric modding tips

 ## Introduction
 This is a collection of general information and tips about Fabric modding.
-Credit is provided where possible in the form of *creator, location*.\
+Credit is provided where possible in the format *creator, location*.\
 Please open a PR if you have any addition / modification suggestion !

 ## Mixins